 2. Lead magnets (ebooks.
 Checklists.
 Newsletters, etc.) A lead magnet is a free service that is provided to gather data from your viewer.
 Examples of lead magnets: ebooks, checklists, newsletters, product samples, case studies, surveys, and polls.

 Once you get a lead, you should keep engaging and nurturing them by sending them the most relevant and personalized information.
-Lead nurturing helps you gain their trust and increase the chances of them becoming a paying customer.
+Lead nurturing helps you gain their trust and increase the chances of them becoming paying customers.

 If your customer has crossed the first two stages, it is highly likely that they will become a customer.
 To ensure that, you can give them time-sensitive offers, send them emails about the products they are interested in, etc.